chaeyeonan/23-2_ML_TEAM_Titanic/README.md

     ```
     **⭐ Note: If you have the dataset stored in a different location, modify the paths accordingly.**

-5. Import additional libraries if needed and proceed with your experiments.

-    ```python
-    import numpy as np
-    import pandas as pd
-    import matplotlib.pyplot as plt

-    from sklearn.model_selection import train_test_split
-    from sklearn.preprocessing import StandardScaler
-    from sklearn.metrics import accuracy_score, confusion_matrix
-    ```

-6. Run the code cells in the Colab notebook sequentially to reproduce the experiments.
+5. Run the code cells in the Colab notebook sequentially to reproduce the experiments.

 ## 🛳️ Team Titanic Member
 <table border="1" cellspacing="0" cellpadding="0" width="90%">